ibm-cloud-docs/databases-for-mongodb/index.md

 {{site.data.keyword.databases-for-mongodb}} provides a UI, accessible by selecting _Manage_ from the left sidebar of your service and opening the management panel.
 You get a quick [Overview](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-dashboard-overview) of your service as well as configuration settings on the [Settings](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-dashboard-settings) tab and access to your backups on the [Backups](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups) tab.

-### Using the command line interface
+### Using the command-line interface

-The {{site.data.keyword.cloud_notm}} command line interface provides in interactive terminal for your {{site.data.keyword.cloud_notm}} account and your {{site.data.keyword.cloud_notm}} services.
+The {{site.data.keyword.cloud_notm}} command-line interface provides in interactive terminal for your {{site.data.keyword.cloud_notm}} account and your {{site.data.keyword.cloud_notm}} services.
 The cloud databases plug-in extends this functionality to your {{site.data.keyword.databases-for-mongodb}} deployments.
 Installation instructions and a full command reference are on the [Cloud Databases CLI Plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference) page.

 ### Using the cloud databases API

 {{site.data.keyword.databases-for-mongodb}} is compatible with the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API, so you can access and manage your service programmatically.
-Each region has an unique endpoint, so you can find the API foundation endpoint for your deployment on the [_Overview_](./dashboard-overview.html) page.
+Each region has a unique endpoint, so you can find the API foundation endpoint for your deployment on the [_Overview_](./dashboard-overview.html) page.
 The {{site.data.keyword.IBM_notm}} API documentation contains the full [{{site.data.keyword.databases-for}} API reference](https://{DomainName}/apidocs/cloud-databases-api).
 Authentication is IAM-based and you use your {{site.data.keyword.cloud_notm}} account's platform API keys to access the API.
 More information on API keys is in the [IAM documentation](/docs/iam?topic=iam-userroles#userroles).

 ## Connecting to {{site.data.keyword.databases-for-mongodb}}